GoogleChrome/web.dev/src/site/content/en/learn/css/index.md

 to make you a well-rounded front-end developer, ready to take on any user interface.

-Each module is full of interactive demos and self-assessments for you to explore and test your knowledge.
+Each module is full of interactive demos and self-assessments for you to test your knowledge.
-In addition to learning through reading and demos, each module contains an accompanying podcast episode as another way to learn and expand your knowledge.
+In addition to learning through reading and demos, there is an accompanying podcast episode for each topic as another way to learn and continue expanding your knowledge.

 This course is created for beginner and advanced CSS developers alike.
-You can go through the series of modules from start to finish to get a well-rounded understanding of CSS from top to bottom, or you can use it as a reference for specific styling subjects.
+You can go through the series from start to finish to get a general understanding of CSS from top to bottom, or you can use it as a reference for specific styling subjects.
-For those new to web development, check out the
-[intro to HTML](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML)
-course from MDN to learn all about how to write markup and link your stylesheets.
+For those new to web development overall, check out the [intro to HTML](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML) course from MDN to learn all about how to write markup and link your stylesheets.